A showcase of my solo and group work

 A simple application that tracks accidents within a specified area.
 Users can pin a location using latitude and longitude, set a radius, and view the most recent accidents reported within that range.

-This is an old clicker game i made inspired by a horror short story i read a log time ago.
+This is an old clicker game i made inspired by a horror short story i read a long time ago.